-[Ticker] Belgium's far-right extremists trained in foreign camps
+[Ticker] Belgian far-right extremists trained in foreign camps

 Ticker

-Belgium's far-right extremists trained in foreign camps
+Belgian far-right extremists trained in foreign camps

 By EUobserver

-Up to 20 Belgian far-right extremists have travelled to foreign paramilitary training camps in former communist countries, as well as in Russia, in recent years, Belgium's justice ministry said Wednesday, replying to a parliamentary question.
+Up to 20 Belgian far-right extremists have travelled to paramilitary training camps in former communist countries, as well as in Russia, in recent years, Belgium's justice ministry said Wednesday, replying to a parliamentary question.
 Paramilitary training was "not illegal per se", but could prompt people's names to be put on a watch-list, it added.
-The EU's police agency, Europol, recently warned that far-right radicals posed a threat to Europe.
+The EU's police agency, Europol, recently warned that far-right radicals posed a threat in Europe.